Scrashdown/PRU-Audio-Processing/Report/Report.md

 The PRUSS also contains an interrupt controller which allows the PRU to send receive interrupts to and from the ARM CPU.
 It can be configured either from the PRUs themselves by changing the values of the configuration registers, or from the ARM CPU using the API provided by the PRUSSDRV driver (more information on that below).

 Using the PRUSS requires a driver.
-Currently, there are 2 choices available : `prussdrv` (often referred to as `UIO`) and the newer `pru_rproc`. `prussdrv` provides a lower level interface than `pru_rproc`. `pru_rproc` provides a C library for message passing between the PRU and the ARM CPU which makes programming simpler than with `prussdrv`.
-However, the current lack of examples online for using `pru_rproc`, along with performance issues encountered using it for this project, made us choose `prussdrv` instead.
+Currently, there are 2 choices available : `uio_pruss` (along with the `prussdrv` library) and the newer `pru_rproc`. `oui_pruss` provides a lower level interface than `pru_rproc`. `pru_rproc` provides a C library for message passing between the PRU and the ARM CPU which makes programming simpler than with `uio_pruss`.
+However, the current lack of examples online for using `pru_rproc`, along with performance issues encountered using it for this project, made us choose `uio_pruss` instead.

-That said, it looks like `prussdrv` is currently being phased out of support by Texas Instruments in favor of `pru_rproc`.
+That said, it looks like `uio_pruss` is currently being phased out of support by Texas Instruments in favor of `pru_rproc`.
 It may be feasible in the future to convert the code to use `pru_rproc`.
 However, as we are going to see further in the report, the timing requirements in the PRU processing code are very tight, even using assembly.
 Whether it would be possible to meet them using C and `pru_rproc` has yet to be investigated.

 ## Audio Processing